 However a while back, we reviewed socialsizes.io.
 It gives users templates for specific social platforms and sizes.
 Snappa being the editor app – gives users the required template settings as selection criteria.
 These include a Facebook cover photo, event photo, carousel ad, link ad, posts and links, Instagram posts and story, LinkedIn post, Twitter post, Pinterest Pin, YouTube thumbnail, channel art, end screen, twitch panel, cover image and offline banner, and a lot more.
 Above all, moving on with the review of Snappa.

-After sign up, Get started with Snappa with an introductory wizard.
-The landing page of the app is ‘to the point’.
+After signing up, Get started with Snappa with an introductory wizard.
+The landing page of the app is ‘to the point.
 You can quickly create a custom graphic size by defining width and height.
 Or simply pick from available templates with pre-defined dimensions for different platforms.
-Social media posts, blogging and infographics, headers, banners, profile pages and social display ads are available categories templates.
+Social media posts, blogging and infographics, headers, banners, profile pages and social display ads are available category templates.
 For a social media team – this is a good package and will save lots of time.

 After selecting the specific size from categories, you can visually see featured templates.
 Select a template and the editor will launch (you can always skip this by just defining a width and height – and launching the editor directly).
 The editor is very smooth and the actions are seamless.
 The graphics do give out a vector feel – which is always a big plus.
 Add backgrounds as photos, patterns, and colours or upload your own and apply effects to them.